thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 4. Beeps are annoying when you get 18 Jaeros running - uncheck it for sanity.
 5. This sends the ACARS messages to another computer using UDP.
 Note that Jaero can not use host names here, it must be an IP address and port number.
 Leave a space, then put in the next IP:port if you want to feed more than one server the ACARS messages.
 6. Is for when you have a satellite dish and are using Jaero on C-Band.
 This is the IP and port for your VRS or tar1090 to plot the aircraft positions on a map.
 (Not used on L-Band since there is no position data).
 7. Check it if you must log, it will slow down the starting of Jaero the longer it runs.
+It will also drive you nuts trying to view the logs of 18 different Jaeros, review the Node-RED page and see that there is a better way to build custom logs.
 8. If you have a VRS with images, you can pick them up here if you are logging.
 9. Never thought we would get here did you....
 Leave your ini file as it shows: zmq_address=tcp://*:6003 (Note, some of the .ini files have different port numbers, thats fine, just be sure to match port for port.
 The port in your .ini must match the port you use in your Jaeros).